-In any formal mentoring partnership, a mentor can expect you to:
+In any formal mentoring partnership, you can expect your mentee to:

-- accept the relationship on a temporary basis, for six-12 months or until one or both of you decide it's time to end it. - meet with your mentor as often as time permits.
-(The mentor's schedule will probably set the pace.)
+- accept the relationship on a temporary basis, for six-12 months or until one or both of you decide it's time to end it. - meet with you as often as time permits.
+(Your schedule will probably set the pace.)
 The minimum to keep the relationship productive seems to be one or two hours per month, but you can meet more often than that.
 (With new hires, more contact is advisable.)
 In-person meetings can be supplemented with phone meetings and e-mail.
-These count as important mentoring times. - ask your mentor for suggestions or advice. - listen to your mentor, apply at least some of the advice, and let her/him know the results. - keep any commitments made. - · keep confidences between you. - evaluate the relationship at various points within the agreed-upon time frame, considering what you've accomplished and what next steps to take.
+These count as important mentoring times. - ask for suggestions or advice. - listen to you, apply at least some of your advice, and let you know the results. - keep any commitments made. - keep confidences between you. - evaluate the relationship at various points within the agreed-upon time frame, considering what you've accomplished and what next steps to take.